c4tandl/ctl/src/markdown/pages/internships/overview-and-testimonials.md

 ---
 # Internships

 Interested educators: We are still accepting applications for our spring 2024 intern weeks: March 25-28, 2024 (Grades 5-8) and April 1-4, 2024 (K-8).
-Apply today using the attached [internship application](https://drive.google.com/file/d/1wiQrAefOVCH-stHoLLnEkyBSqzpIBnJO/view?usp=sharing).
+Apply today using CTL's [internship application](https://docs.google.com/forms/d/e/1FAIpQLSeDW2f7uBl4e11q92sc2CbwIpuAfnD_OH2mcT9POIHWzJ5rgQ/viewform?usp=sf_link).

-You may scan and email to internship@c-t-l.org or mail to Center for Teaching and Learning, 119 Cross Point Road, Edgecomb, ME 04556 USA.
-Please contact internship@c-t-l.org or (207) 882-9706 with any questions.
+Please contact internship@c-t-l.org with any questions or to request a PDF of the application.

 **CTL's Internship Program**